Malek-hammami/Used_cars_Project/README.md

   - The biggest price drop (-31.46%) happens here, so you can buy it for much less.
   - The car has already lost most of its value, so it won’t drop as fast in the future.
-  - It can still be used for a few years before reaching the higher-maintenance 15+ year range.
+  - It can still be used for a few years before reaching the higher maintenance 15+ year range.
-  - Its resale value stays more stable compared to newer cars, which lose value quickly.
+  - Its resale value stays more stable compared to newer or older cars, which lose value quickly.